KxSystems/embedR/README.md

   rlwrap q "$@"
 ```

+The library has four main methods:

+- `Ropen`: Initialise embedded R. Optional to call.
+Allows to set verbose mode as `Ropen 1`.
+- `Rcmd`: run an R command, do not return a result
+- `Rget`: run an R command, return the result to q
+- `Rset`: set a variable in the R memory space

 ### Interactive plotting
 If using interactive plotting, you have to take care of some extras.
 1. Call `Reventloop[]`.
 Note that this will override timer and `.z.ts`.
 It will give R library some time to process graphics event. macOS and Windows only.